Fluffernuttersandwich/Better7D2DbyFNS/README.md

 21. "Why don't you add nude mods?"  or "Why not add DoubleG's Zombies now that it's available on NexusMods?"

 I'm not a prude, and I hate censorship.
-I beleive in freedom of choice, speach, and association.
+I beleive in freedom of choice, speech, and association.

 I like Double G's Zombies mod, I want to add it to the list, but I can't for one reason: